cubiccm/artil-io/README.md

 5. Run `yarn dev` to start the frontend server
 6. Run `yarn dev:server` to start the backend server
 7. Join the game through `localhost:4000` on your web browser

-# Contributing

-1. To commit, you can either [setup credential helper](https://code.visualstudio.com/docs/remote/containers#_using-a-credential-helper) or use git commit from your host OS
-2. Use your own development branch and open PR on Github if needed.
-Use Git Graph extension to track your branch.
-3. Create a card in [Trello](https://trello.com/b/pZ4BkwkV/product) for any ideas :)